Disturbante/Stack-overflow-basics/README.md

 ![bad chars gdb](./pic/lin_badchars.png)

-in this picture we can see that `\x00` is a bad char because the programm gave a different output from the previous one.<br>
+in this picture we can see that `\x00` is a bad char because the program gave a different output from the previous one.<br>
 Once we repeated this process for pretty much all the chars (the most common are: `\x00 \x0A \x0D \xFF`)<br>

 ## Lin Payload Creation